Sealers cove Wilsons prom; A guide you need to see

 - You should do the hike from Tidal River to Sealers Cove.

-- There is toilet facilities available for you to use.
+- There are toilet facilities available for you to use.

 How much is a camping permit?